 Use the Startup Script window to create your own scripts which will be executed after all of the initialization scripts are run - right after the router is turned on or rebooted.
-The changes in settings will apply after pressing the Apply button.
+To save the script press the Apply button.

-Any changes to the Startup Script will take effect the next time the router is power cycled or rebooted.
+Any changes made to a startup script will take effect next time the router is power cycled or rebooted.
 This can be done with the Reboot button in the Administration section, or by SMS message.